YingfuXu/PoseNet_Planar/README.md

 python3 main.py --supervised
 ```
 ## 3.Pre-trained Modles
-We provide pre-trained models for 4 different network architectures in the pretrained_models folder.
+We provide pre-trained models (self-supervised learning) for 4 different network architectures in the pretrained_models folder.
 Check the paper and params.py file for details.
 To train with a pre-trained model and show the photometric errors before (derotated) and after (warped with the network prediction):
 ```bash
 python3 main.py --use-pretrained --show-img
 ```